lesleychou/NetPress_benchmark/app-k8s/README.md

 # App-K8s Benchmarking with LLM Agent

 This project provides a benchmarking framework that allows you to test a specific LLM agent within a microservices environment using Kubernetes.
-After setup, this framework runs Google's Microservices Demo in a Kind simulator within a single VM.
+After setup, this framework runs Google's Microservices Demo in a KIND simulator within a single VM.

 ## Python Prerequisites